ansys/pyhps-data-transfer/doc/source/getting_started/index.rst

 Getting started
 ===============

-This section describes how to install Pyhps data_transfer/client in user mode.
-If you are interested in contributing to Pyhps data_transfer/client.
+This section describes how to install PyHPS Data Transfer in user mode.
+If you are interested in contributing to PyHPS Data Transfer.

 Prerequisites
 -------------